xenondevs/Docs/docs/invui2/window.md

 ## What is a Window?

 In InvUI, windows represent the actual Minecraft inventories that are displayed to the player.
-Windows are made up of [guis](gui.md), the amount of which varies based on the window type.
+Windows are made up of [guis](gui.md), whose number varies based on the window type.
 For example, a normal chest window has two guis: one for the upper and one for the lower inventory.
 Some window types also have special functionality, like the rename bar in anvil windows or the trade buttons in merchant windows.

 **A window can only have one viewer.** This makes localization easy, as up until this point we have dealt with `ItemProviders`, which can return an `ItemStack` based on a locale.
 Now, the window is the first part in the chain that actually resolves the `ItemStacks` - and as these are translated into a specific language, allowing multiple people to view the same window might cause one of them to see the wrong language.

-Every window encompasses both the upper- and the lower inventory (i.e. the player's inventory), even if you don't define a lower gui.
+Every window encompasses both the upper- and the lower inventory (i.e. the player's inventory), even if you don't set a lower gui.
 However, by default, the lower gui is just a [referencing inventory](inventory.md) to the player's actual inventory.
 This allows the player to still interact with their inventory contents.
 When a window is open, InvUI controls the entire view at all times and no interactions are handled by Bukkit.

 ## Window Types